 3. COURSE CONTENTS

 - Evolution of cognitive abilities: from the appearance of nerve cells to the homo sapiens sapiens.
 Forming intellectual map of Asian-Pacific region from the prehistoric times to nowadays.
+How we receive our own intelligence as the specie?

 - The history of ideas about intelligence from ancient times to the Modern era.
 Psychometry of the intellect.
 F. Galton, W. Stern, B. Simon, A. Binet.
 The concept of the IQ.
 Individual and group variability of the intelligence, the determinants of its formation

 - The hierarchical model of intelligence by C. Spearman.
 The G-factor.
 Progressive matrices of J. Raven.
 Test "draw a person" Goodenogh and WAIS.
 Modern theories of intelligence: "Three-layer model" of the intellect Cattell-Horn-Carroll.
 The Johnson-Bouchard model is a three-factor "verbal-perceptual-motor" model of intelligence.
+How to test your neighbor or friend and how to understand, what the IQ-score means?

 - IQ and global economic inequality.
 IQ as one of the main predictors of the national welfare and prosperity of the state in the world and in Asian-Pacific region.
-IQ and personal socio-economic success.

 - Intelligence and national security.
 Brain drain and its process in Asian-Pacific region.
 Geographical gradient of bran-drain in Asian-Pacific region.
 Dangers and consequences of brain drain process for this region.